Typescript Singleton pattern Implementation with example

 If you create an object using the new operator, it gives compilation error - constructor of class ‘SingletonClass’ is private only accessible within class declaration.

-- Providing global access for object creation of a class, It always has one instance maintained.
+- Providing global access for object creation of a class, ensuring only one instance is maintained.

-- In applications, If you are implementing application caching, You will maintain only a single instance of a cache object always.
+- Implementing application caching where only a single instance of a cache object is maintained.

 Conclusion